zoydtc/zoydtc.github.io/_tabs/about.md

 ### From Linux Infrastructure to Cloud, DevOps & MLOps 🚀

-I’m a senior Linux and infrastructure engineer transitioning into **Cloud, DevOps, and MLOps engineering** through hands-on projects, certifications, and production-style systems.
+I’m a senior Linux and infrastructure engineer transitioning into **Cloud, DevOps, and Platform engineering** through hands-on projects, certifications, and production-style systems.
 After years of building and operating enterprise platforms, I’m now focused on designing, automating, and scaling modern cloud and data systems.

 This site is my technical portfolio — a place where I document **real systems I build**, not just coursework.

 ---

-### 🛠 Why Cloud, DevOps & MLOps?
+### 🛠 Why Cloud, DevOps/MLOps & Platform Engineering?

 My career has always centered on keeping critical systems reliable, secure, and scalable.
 That same mindset now drives how I approach cloud platforms, CI/CD pipelines, data infrastructure, and machine learning workflows.